magento/architecture/design-documents/graph-ql/path-validator.md

 ## Overview
 ### Current situation
 In the Magento 2 framework we can only validate URLs `http://www.somedomain.com/some/path`.
-We don't have the possibility to configure this validator to test relative urls, paths as Zend framework refers them.
+We don't have the possibility to configure this validator to test relative urls, paths as Zend framework refers to them.
 We should have such kind of validator available for cases where we would just need to validate a relative path and also eliminate the directory traversal when such an input comes from the user.

 ### Problem
-Such situation of validating a path did occur with the proposal [Domain Whitelist for Configurable 3rd Party Redirects](https://github.com/magento/architecture/pull/204).
+Such situation of validating a url route did occur with the proposal [Domain Whitelist for Configurable 3rd Party Redirects](https://github.com/magento/architecture/pull/204).
-We just don't have a service class to validate paths, for code re-usage, with that can be injected in all resolvers or classes that need this validator such as PayPal Express and others.
+We just don't have a service class to validate url routes, for code re-usage, with that can be injected in all resolvers or classes that need this validator such as PayPal Express and others.

 ### Proposed solution